0x2bc/community-repo/community-roadmap/ListingStrategy.md

 **Responsible person:**

-1. Conduct Research
-Gather all the listing-related information and present it to the Council
+1. Conduct Research: Gather all the listing-related information and present it to the Council

-2. Develop Startegy
-Construct a listing strategy based on the Council feedback and initial objectives, and ensure that all Council members approve on it.
+2. Develop Startegy: Construct a listing strategy based on the Council feedback and initial objectives, and ensure that all Council members approve on it.

-3. Get JOY listed
-Implement the agreed strategy into real life.
+3. Get JOY listed: Implement the agreed strategy into real life.
 Orchestrate the activities of everyone involved.

-These items are described in detail in the following section.

-# Work plan (detailed)

-## 1. Conduct Research

-At first step, gather listing related information:
+### Strategy

+Strategy should basically answer the follwoing questions

+which exchange we should get listed,
+JOY token listed on a trustworthy exchange, ensuring that it is highly liquid and the community can trade on it freely.
+We must be mindful of the limitation of making sure the token price is fair in comparison with the market capitalization of similar projects and our most recent valuation.

 #### Any preferences from exchnages-investors to JSG?